KiwiSingh/Shitpost-O-LlaMa/README.md

 ## Initial setup (both CLI and GUI)
 This setup process assumes you already have a local installation of the `Ollama` app.
 Now, follow the following steps:

+1. Clone this repo.
-1. If you have your `$OLLAMA_MODELS` environment variable set to an external drive, disable launching `Ollama` on startup if you haven't already.
+2. If you have your `$OLLAMA_MODELS` environment variable set to an external drive, disable launching `Ollama` on startup if you haven't already.
-2. Download the `Modelfile` files from the `unholy-v2` and `unholy-v2-experimental` folders.
+3. Download the `Modelfile` files from the `unholy-v2` and `unholy-v2-experimental` folders.
 You are going to need both of them.
-3. Place either of the `Modelfile` files into your `models` folder.
+4. Place either of the `Modelfile` files into your `models` folder.
 Also, download `unholy-v2-13b.Q3_K_S.gguf` from [this page](https://huggingface.co/TheBloke/Unholy-v2-13B-GGUF/tree/main?not-for-all-audiences=true) and place it in your `models` folder.
-4. Using the `ollama create` command, build `Ollama`-compatible models for `unholy-v2` and `unholy-v2-experimental`.
+5. Using the `ollama create` command, build `Ollama`-compatible models for `unholy-v2` and `unholy-v2-experimental`.
 Be sure to swap out the `Modelfile` depending on which model you built first.
-5. Install the requirements for this script to run.
+6. Install the requirements for this script to run.
 You can do this by using:
 ```console
 user@localmachine homefolder % pip install -r requirements.txt
 ```